kp14/prunito/docs/source/uniprot_searching.rst

     up_from_pdb = up.map_to_or_from_uniprot(['1abc', '5ukz', '3tui'], 'PDB_ID', 'ACC')
     ensembl = up.map_to_or_from_uniprot(list(up_from_pdb), 'ACC', 'ENSEMBL_ID')

+Results for mapping calls are returned as a table with two columns, *From* and *To*.
+This table can be accessed as text via up_from_pdb.text, the lines can be iterated over but, for convenience, a dictionary of the results is prepared as up_from_pdb.map.
+Identifiers that could not be mapped will be silently ignored, i.e., there won't be any mappings in the result set.

 A full list of sources, targets and their abbreviations can be found `here <https://www.uniprot.org/help/api_idmapping>`_.

 .. _converting-formats: